MrOnlineCoder/SeamlessNodejsTemplate/README.md

 * ❌ TypeORM - just look at number of issues on Github
 * ❌ Sequelize - basically as ancient, as Express
-* ❌ Prisma - too complicated
+* ❌ Prisma - too complicated and too much magic

 ### Test runner